qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

  ##  Experts' Thoughts on Dealing with COVID-19 Data
+ In working with COVID-19 Data, we encourage you to recognize both the limitations of the data and your ability to draw conclusions from the list data.The articles below provide some insights on the challenges of COVID-19 data.
  * [You are (almost definitely) not qualified to make predictions about COVID-19.
 We’re here to help explain why]( https://www.tableau.com/about/blog/2020/4/you-are-almost-definitely-not-qualified-make-predictions-about-covid-19 ), by Andy Cotgreave